POSCO E&C is a trustworthy win-win partner that forms stable industrial ecosystem.

 Bidders who offered lower than the low price limit threshold* are excluded, and bidders directly above the threshold are selected.

-Case of "XX site" window construction (budget: KRW X billion; the set lowest price: KRW 900 million)
+Case of "XX site" window construction (budget: KRW X billion; the set lowest price: KRW 1.1 billion)

-Company A would win the bid when the lowest price is applied; however, Company B became the successful bidder with the application of the limited low price.
+Company A would win the bid when the lowest price is applied; however, Company C became the successful bidder with the application of the limited low price.